mcdayoub/zombie-manager/README.md

 The server should be running on http://localhost:5000

+Here you can see the backend and GraphQL documentation.

 In a new terminal naviagte to the zombies folder again

 Then navigate into the client folder: cd client